 - Must submit material fee once accepted

 A $10.00 material fee will be required once accepted into the program.
 This will cover the cost of the access badge necessary for volunteers.
 Payment must be in the form of cash or check; credit cards or other online payments are not accepted.
 Please make checks out to the University of Illinois Foundation.
 The fee will be collected at the time of the volunteer orientation.

 When to Apply

-The summer volunteer application is closed.
-It is required that the personal statement and resume are uploaded to this box link.
+The summer volunteer application is OPEN NOW and will close on Wednesday, April 19, 2023.
+It is required that the cover letter and resume be emailed to firstname.lastname@example.org.
 Please have your letter of recommendation be sent directly from the recommender to email@example.com.
 It is also necessary to complete the online application form (Click here to apply) to complete your application.

 Interviews & Orientation

-Volunteers will need to attend a generalized clinic orientation on April 25th.
+Volunteers will need to attend a generalized clinic orientation.
+The date will be sent out to those accepted candidates.
 After orientation, volunteers will be responsible for signing up for shifts weekly.
 They will be supervised by the clinic managers and summer interns.